1260 AM in San Francisco:

 KOIT switched to a Contemporary Music format, fully duplicating KOIT-FM, in 1989.

 Former owner and president Gerald A. Bartell died at 76 at his Wisconsin home on July 27, 1990.
 In 1992, the KOIT stations moved to new modern offices and studios at 400 Second Street, Suite 300, San Francisco.
 (A year later, its old studios at 77 Maiden Lane were taken over by KDFC AM and FM).
 In 1998, KOIT relocated to new studios at 455 Market Street, Suite 2300, in San Francisco.

 KOIT operated on 1260 kHz. with 5,000 watts by day and 1,000 watts by night, from studios at 455 Market Street, Suite 2300, San Francisco, Calif., with its transmitter and tower at Bayview Park, south of the city.
 The independent station was licensed to the Bonneville Holding Company.
-Charles R. (Chuck) Tweedle was vice president and general manager of California’s 30th oldest continuously licensed AM broadcast station, which duplicated KOIT-FM’s Adult Contemporary music format 24 hours a day.
+Charles R. (Chuck) Tweedle (BARHOF 2023) was vice president and general manager of what was then California’s 30th-oldest continuously licensed AM broadcast station, which duplicated KOIT-FM’s Adult Contemporary music format 24 hours a day.